martn2023/github-talent-finder-data-engineering/README.md

   - adding role + permissions
   - adding firewall
   - swapping to postgres from mysql, and the port that goes with it
 - Google Scheduler has no way of storing variables, which could be problematic for having the right start times on API searches.
-One way I could solve this is by storing dates in a database table.
+I solved this by storing search times in a 3rd table.
 - COST CONSIDERATIONS: This was the first time I had to really consider money as a decision-making factor.
 There are 2 factors at play A) how many search results GitHub APIs can hit at once, limited to 1000 and B) the fact that Scheduler lets me do only 93 tasks a month before before they start charging me $0.10 for 31 tasks.
 In a utopian scenario, I would have searched every minute of every hour of every day going back to the start of 2024.
 It would have been about 60 repos a minute or 4000 repos (more than the 1000 limit) an hour.
 If we did a minute-wide search, that would be
   - 1 job/min * 60 minutes * 24 hours = 1440 jobs/day
   - 1440 jobs/day * 30 days/month = 43,200